floydhub/floyd-docs/docs/faqs/billing.md

 Please downgrade to the Free plan.
 We will remove your credit card at the end of your billing cycle.

+### Do my remaining compute credits roll over each month if I don't use them all?

+No, your monthly Plan compute credits are not rolled over.
+However, your Powerup credits will remain valid for one year from purchase date.

 ### Do you offer refunds?

 No, we do not offer refunds.
 If there are extenuating circumstances, please open a ticket by contacting our support team.

 {!contributing.md!}